Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Pairwise ranking prompting

 \subsection{All pair comparisons}

 We enumerate all pairs and perform a global aggregation to generate a score $s_i$ for each document $d_i$.
 We call this approach PRP-Allpair.
 Specifically, we have:

 Intuitively, if the LLM consistently prefers $d_i$ over another document $d_j$, $d_i$ gets one point.
 When LLM is not sure by producing conflicting or irrelevant results (for the generation API), each document gets half a point.
 There might be ties for the aggregated scores, in which case we fall back to initial ranking.
-There could be other ways to weight the scoring function (such as leveraging prediction probabilities or initial ranks), which we leave for future work.
+In this work, we use \eqref{eq:allpair} which works for both scoring and generation APIs, and note there could be other ways to weight the scoring function, such as leveraging prediction probabilities in scoring mode.

-PRP-Allpair favors simple implementation (all LLM API calls can be executed in parallel, while methods below will perform iterative local refinements), and is highly insensitive to input ordering.
+PRP-Allpair favors simple implementation (all LLM API calls can be executed in parallel), and is highly insensitive to input ordering.
+It essentially ranks documents with win ratio, which has strong theoretical guarantees~\citep{shah2018simple}.
 The clear drawback is its costly $O(N^2)$ calls to LLM APIs, where $N$ is the number of documents to be ranked for each query.